 Are you ready to set on a journey all alone?
-If yes, then welcome to the world of solo travellers!
+If yes, then welcome to the world of solo travelers!

-Travello can be loosely termed as ‘Facebook’ for travellers.
+Travello can be loosely termed as ‘Facebook’ for travelers.
 It lets you connect to travelers who are visiting the same location as you are.
-Moreover, it helps solo travellers with booking hotels, tours, holiday spots, etc.
+Moreover, it helps solo travelers with booking hotels, tours, holiday spots, etc.

-Eatwith is a perfect app for the ones who love to explore cuisines all around the world.
+Eatwith is a perfect app for those who love to explore cuisines all around the world.
 It’s the first; and the largest community meant for discovering food experiences.
 It connects people through the love of food.

-Headout makes solo travelling even more fun.
+Headout makes solo traveling even more fun.
 It lists for you the best and the most popular must-visit destinations.
 You get to discover new cultures, new cuisines, unique places, and many more.

 Backpackr can be said as a milder version of Tinder- here, you match with the profiles who you think have the same agenda as you have.
 You connect, you meet and go to explore food, or just roam around the city.